-Where requests are deemed manifestly unfounded or excessive, we also reserve the right to refuse to respond.
-If the Trust refuses to respond to a request, we will explain why and will inform you of your right to complain to the supervisory authority and at the latest within a period of one month.
+Where requests are deemed unreasonable or excessive, we also reserve the right to refuse to respond.
+If the Trust refuses to respond to a request, we will explain why and will inform you of your right to complain to the supervisory authority within one calendar month.